 We do not know the identity of the artists who produced the tapestry.
 The high quality of the needlework suggests that Anglo-Saxon embroiderers produced the tapestry.
 At the time, Anglo-Saxon needlework was prized throughout Europe.
 This theory is supported by stylistic analysis of the depicted scenes, which draw from Anglo-Saxon drawing techniques.
 Many of the scenes are believed to have been adapted from images in manuscripts illuminated at Canterbury.

 The artists skillfully organized the composition of the tapestry to lead the viewer’s eye from one scene to the next and divided the compositional space into three horizontal zones.
 The main events of the story are contained within the larger middle zone.
 The upper and lower zones contain images of animals and people, scenes from Aesop’s Fables, and scenes of husbandry and hunting.
-At times the images in the borders interact with and draw attention to key moments in the narrative (as in the image above of the battle).
+At times the images in the borders interact with and draw attention to key moments in the narrative (as in the image below of the battle).

 The seventy-five episodes depicted present a continuous narrative of the events leading up to the Battle of Hastings and the battle itself.
 A continuous narrative presents multiple scenes of a narrative within a single frame and draws from manuscript traditions such as the scroll form.
 The subject matter of the tapestry, however, has more in common with ancient monumental decoration such as Trajan’s Column, which typically focused on mythic and historical references.